-In 1977 the building ceased being a Presbyterian Church and became part of the Uniting Church of Australia.
+In 1977 the building passed from Presbyterian hands and became part of the Uniting Church of Australia.
 Eight years later in 1985, the complex of buildings was sold by the Uniting Church to the Rural City of Wangaratta (then known as the City of Wangaratta).
 The Uniting Church, in agreement with Council, retained ownership of the stained glass windows above the sanctuary, the bell and the pipe organ.
 These were all installed at the Emmanuel Uniting Church in Rowan Street, Wangaratta.
 The removed windows were replaced with glass to match the remaining windows of the former church.

-The Rural City of Wangaratta refurbished the building in 1987 as a Gallery.
-Since the establishment of the Gallery, the complex of buildings has been connected by a covered walkway with new lighting, air-conditioning and ultra violet light reduction blinds being installed to bring the main building up to the required standard for exhibitions.
+The Rural City of Wangaratta refurbished the building in 1987 to become a gallery.
+Since the establishment of the gallery, the complex of buildings has been connected by a covered walkway with new lighting, air-conditioning and ultra violet light reduction blinds being installed to bring the main building up to the required standard for exhibitions.
 Modernisation of the parts of the rear buildings and landscaping of the grounds to complement the usage of the building as a gallery, have also been important developments.

-Today the building retains the integrity of the original, yet provides a magnificent gallery space much admired by visitors.
-If you are visiting to view an exhibition, look around and up.
-You will be delighted at the stained glass windows, especially the rose window over the front entrance with its beautiful colours
+Today the building retains the integrity of the original yet provides a magnificent gallery space much admired by visitors.

-image : Exterior view of Wangaratta Art Gallery.
-Photo: Ewen Bell
+Exterior view of Wangaratta Art Gallery.
+Photo Ewen Bell.